 When it comes to hearing child custody cases, the ideal situation is to keep the family as close together as possible.
 It’s never preferred to take the children away from either parent.
-That said, it comes down to what’s in the best interests of the child and it’s up to the judge to make that determination based upon the evidence and testimony presented in court.
+That said, it comes down to what’s in the interests of the child and it’s up to the judge to make that determination based upon the evidence and testimony presented in court.

 In New York State, family court judges take a number of factors into consideration: